The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals

-Before SOC, both the WPs, which appear below and above Fermi level respectively in TaIrTe$_4$, are type-I in nature forming TaIrTe$_4$ a type-I WSM.
-Whereas, the WPs below (above) the Fermi level is of type-II (type-I) forming TaRhTe$_4$ is a hybrid WSM.
-Due to the strength of the SOC, spin-doubled WPs are split and moved around, annihilating pairs of WPs with opposite chirality below the Fermi level for TaIrTe$_4$.
-With the onset of SOC, the WP above the Fermi level becomes strongly tilted transforming its nature from type-I to type-II which makes TaIrTe$_4$ a type-II WSM with SOC.
-The nature of WP for above and below the Fermi level remains invariant under the appliation of SOC, but they split and move around to different location in energy-momentum landscape leaving TaRhTe$_4$ a hybrid WSM.
-SOC additionally creates another set of type-II WPs in TaRhTe$_4$ below the Fermi level.

-Orbital projected band inversion leads to Chern insulator resulting in the Hall response that is driven by orbital angular momentum \cite{yao2025topological, Gao2023}.
+We now discuss the origin of the above phase transition from viewpoint of orbital contribution.
+At the outset, we note that orbital projected band inversion leads to Chern insulator resulting in the Hall response that is driven by orbital angular momentum \cite{yao2025topological, Gao2023}.
 It opens new insights into the role of the orbital degree of freedom in topological phases of quantum matter for the exploration of orbital-driven topological phenomena beyond relying on strong SOC.
 The orbital-driven topological phase transitions are generically induced by the change in orbital occupancy, character, symmetry, or order that can drastically modify the electronic band structure \cite{zhang2019topological, PhysRevB.106.125112, guo2023correlation, Herbrych2021}.
 It is relevant for materials with strong correlations where orbital physics dominates \cite{PhysRevA.100.043608}.